-We often see insiders buying up shares in companies that perform well over the long term.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So before you buy or sell Bar Harbor Bankshares (NYSEMKT:BHB), you may well want to know whether insiders have been buying or selling.
+So shareholders might well want to know whether insiders have been buying or selling shares in Bar Harbor Bankshares (NYSEMKT:BHB).

 What Is Insider Selling?

-Over the last year, we can see that the biggest insider purchase was by Director Scott Toothaker for US$193k worth of shares, at about US$24.13 per share.
-So it's clear an insider wanted to buy, at around the current price, which is US$25.81.
+Over the last year, we can see that the biggest insider purchase was by Independent Director Scott Toothaker for US$116k worth of shares, at about US$21.63 per share.
+That means that an insider was happy to buy shares at around the current price of US$25.39.
 While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
-While we always like to see insider buying, it's less meaningful if the purchases were made at much lower prices, as the opportunity they saw may have passed.
+If someone buys shares at well below current prices, it's a good sign on balance, but keep in mind they may no longer see value.
 The good news for Bar Harbor Bankshares share holders is that insiders were buying at near the current price.